 \begin{enumerate}[(a)] \item $[\Sigma]^2 \geq 0$; or \item $X$ is of relative Ozsv\'ath-Szab\'o simple type. \end{enumerate} Then, for each \spinc structure $\s \in \Spinc(X)$ for which $\Phi_{X, \s} \neq 0$, we have

 \end{theorem}

-\begin{proof} In case (a) we follow Ozsv\'ath--Szab\'o's proof of \cite[Theorem 1.5]{os4}.
-Split $X$ as $X_1 \cup_N X_2$ with $N$ an admissible cut.
-We first reduce to the case $[\Sigma]^2 = 0$ by repeatedly blowing up: each copy of $\bCP$ can be added to either $X_1$ or $X_2$, and by \cite[Theorem 3.7 with $\ell=0$]{os4} the mixed invariant map is still non-vanishing.
+\begin{proof} In case (a) we follow Ozsv\'ath-Szab\'o's proof of \cite[Theorem 1.5]{os4}.
+For any splitting of $X$ into two parts $X_1$ and $X_2$ along an admissible cut, we can reduce to the case $[\Sigma]^2 = 0$ by repeatedly blowing up: each copy of $\bCP$ can be added to either $X_1$ or $X_2$, and by \cite[Theorem 3.7 with $\ell=0$]{os4} the mixed invariant map is still non-vanishing.
 The surface $\Sigma$ is replaced by the connected sum of itself with the exceptional divisor, and the \spinc structure on $\bCP$ is chosen so that $\scal{c_1(\s)}{[\Sigma]} + [\Sigma]^2$ does not change.